Van Allen radiation belt

-The Van Allen radiation belt is a zone of energetic charged particles, most of which originate from the solar wind, that are captured by and held around a planet by that planet's magnetosphere.
+The Van Allen radiation belt is a zone of energetic charged particles, most of which originate from solar wind, that are captured and held around a planet by that planet's magnetosphere.
 Earth has two such belts, and sometimes others may be temporarily created.
 The belts are named after James Van Allen, who published an article describing the belts in 1958.

 Earth's two main belts extend from an altitude of about 640 to 58,000 km above the surface, in which region radiation levels vary.
 The belts are in the inner region of Earth's magnetic field.
 They trap energetic electrons and protons.
 Other nuclei, such as alpha particles, are less prevalent.
 Most of the particles that form the belts are thought to come from the solar wind while others arrive as cosmic rays.
 By trapping the solar wind, the magnetic field deflects those energetic particles and protects the atmosphere from destruction.

 The belts endanger satellites, which must have their sensitive components protected with adequate shielding if they spend significant time near that zone.
 Apollo astronauts going through the Van Allen belts received a very low and harmless dose of radiation.

 In 2013, the Van Allen Probes detected a transient, third radiation belt, which persisted for four weeks.

 Discovery

 Kristian Birkeland, Carl Størmer, Nicholas Christofilos, and Enrico Medi had investigated the possibility of trapped charged particles in 1895, forming a theoretical basis for the formation of radiation belts.
 The second Soviet satellite Sputnik 2 which had detectors designed by Sergei Vernov, followed by the US satellites Explorer 1 and Explorer 3, confirmed the existence of the belt in early 1958, later named after James Van Allen from the University of Iowa.
 The trapped radiation was first mapped by Explorer 4, Pioneer 3, and Luna 1.

 The term Van Allen belts refers specifically to the radiation belts surrounding Earth; however, similar radiation belts have been discovered around other planets.
 The Sun does not support long-term radiation belts, as it lacks a stable, global dipole field.
-The Earth's atmosphere limits the belts' particles to regions above 200–1,000 km, (124–620 miles) while the belts do not extend past 8 Earth radii R_{E}.
+The Earth's atmosphere limits the belts' particles to regions above 200-1000 km, while the belts do not extend past 8 Earth radii R_{E}.
 The belts are confined to a volume which extends about 65° on either side of the celestial equator.